A Real Space Description of Magnetic Field Induced Melting in the Charge Ordered Manganites: I. The Clean Limit: Introduction

-(i)~{\it The nature of the finite field state:} While the CE-CO-I state melts on applying a magnetic field, it was not clear that the ground state is a homogeneous metal.
-Recent experiments\cite{cheong,trokiner,melt-exp1,melt-exp2} in fact demonstrate that the melted state in actually inhomogeneous.
-We explicitly show that at half doping, for bandwidth materials with weak CE-CO-I state, phase separation at intermediate fields is inevitable and the `melted' state is at best a percolative metal.
-It is only at large fields, does one recover the homogeneous FM-M final state.
-Thus, contrary to the belief that the field melting is a discontinuous transition, we contend that the transition is actually continuous, with \textit{equilibrium} phase separated states interpolating between the initial($h=0$) CE-CO-I and the final homogeneous FM-M states.
-We suggest that in real materials with low BW and very weak disorder\cite{akahoshi}, the continuous nature of the transition could be probed.
+(i)~{\it The nature of the finite field state:} Recent experiments\cite{cheong,trokiner,melt-exp1a,melt-exp1b,melt-exp2a,melt-exp2b} have demonstrated that the melted state in actually inhomogeneous.
+We show that at half doping, for materials with weak charge-orbital order, {\it an applied field induces phase separation} and the `melted' state is at best a percolative metal.

+(ii)~{\it The field driven equilibrium transition:} We contend that the {\it equilibrium transition} should be continuous.
+Above a threshold, an applied field actually leads to phase separation into AF-CO-I and FM-M regions, with gradual increase of the FM-M fraction with increasing field.
+The experimentally (and computationally) observed abrupt field driven transition between the CE-CO-I and the notional `FM-M' states is a non-equilibrium effect due to neighboring metastable states.

-(ii)~{\it Switching fields and limits of metastability:} While the thermodynamic critical field can be estimated from energy balance, the upper and lower critical fields that are actually measured define limits of metastability, and have remained inaccessible within the calculations performed so far.
+(iii)~{\it Switching fields and limits of metastability:} While the thermodynamic critical field can be estimated from energy balance, the upper and lower critical fields that are actually measured define limits of metastability, and have not been explored theoretically till now.
+We calculate these, and compare to experimental scales.

-(iii)~{\it The effect of disorder on field melting:} One expects $h_c$ to increase with reducing bandwidth, since CO is better stabilised.
+(iv)~{\it The effect of disorder on field melting:} One expects $h_c$ to increase with reducing bandwidth, since the CO is better stabilized.
 This indeed happens for lanthanides (Ln) of the form \cite{respaud} Ln$_{1/2}$Ca$_{1/2}$MnO$_3$.
-For members of the Ln$_{1/2}$Sr$_{1/2}$MnO$_3$ family\cite{tok_melt}, with very similar bandwidths, $h_c$ increases initially with decreasing BW but takes a downturn beyond a critical BW and then drops to zero, in sharp contrast to the `divergence' of $h_c$ seen in the Ca family.
-We provide an explanation \cite{long-disorder} for this in terms of the reduced stiffness of the CO state in the presence of disorder, and consequently its melting at a lower field.
+For members of the Ln$_{1/2}$Sr$_{1/2}$MnO$_3$ family\cite{tok_melt1,tok_melt2,tok_melt3}, with very similar bandwidths, $h_c$ increases initially with decreasing BW but takes a {\it downturn} beyond a critical BW and then drops to zero, in sharp contrast to the `divergence' of $h_c$ seen in the Ca family.
+We explain this in terms of the reduced stiffness of the CO state in the presence of disorder\cite{long-disorder}.

+In our earlier short paper \cite{short} we had touched upon some of the issues above.
+This paper provides a thorough exploration of the parameter space of the underlying model, focusing on the interplay of equilibrium phase separation and the sweep rate induced non-equilibrium effects.